-The 2020-2024 Consolidated Plan is the City of Fontana's Strategic Plan for the investment of annual allocations of Community Development Block Grant (CDBG), Home Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) funds from the U.S. Department of Housing and Urban Development (HUD) during the five year period covered by the Consolidated Plan beginning July 1, 2020 and ending June 30, 2025.
-These grant programs are consistent with HUD's national strategies to provide decent housing opportunities, a suitable living environment and economic opportunities-particularly for low- and moderate-income people.
+The 2022-2023 Action Plan is the City of Fontana's Annual Plan for the investment of annual allocations of Community Development Block Grant (CDBG), Home Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) funds from the U.S. Department of Housing and Urban Development (HUD) during the fiscal year 2022-2023.
+These grant programs are consistent with HUD's national strategy to provide decent housing opportunities, a suitable living environment, and economic opportunities-particularly for low- and moderate-income people.

-In consideration of finite grant resources, the Strategic Plan within this Consolidated Plan outlines the areas and population segments with the greatest level of need for a particular program or activity and intends to invest grant resources in high leverage opportunities where data suggests that the City will be able to maximize the impact of every dollar.
-The Strategic Plan identifies the City's priority needs, including the rationale for establishing allocation priorities and specific measurable goals to be addressed during the five year period covered by the Consolidated Plan through activities to be implemented as part of the five Annual Action Plans using CDBG and HOME funds.
+In consideration of finite grant resources, the goals and projects within this Action Plan outline the areas and population segments with the greatest level of need for a particular program or activity and intends to invest grant resources in high leverage opportunities where data suggests the City will be able to maximize the impact of every dollar.
+The Action Plan utilizes the priority needs identified in the 2020 - 2024 Consolidated Plan process, which identified the City's priority needs, including the rationale for establishing allocation priorities and specific measurable goals to be addressed during the five-year period.

-Within the 2020-2021 Action Plan, the City proposes the following activities (revised):
+Within the 2022-2023 Action Plan, the City proposes the following activities:

-2020-2021 CDBG PROGRAM
+2022-2023 CDBG PROGRAM